pranavgaikwadcodes/AI-Agent-ToDo-App/README.md

 1. User sends a message
 2. LLM responds with either `{"action": "functionName", "input": "..."}` or `{"response": "..."}`
-3. If it's an action, the server calls the matching database function and feeds the result back to the LLM
+3. If it's an action, the matching database function is called
-4. The loop continues until the LLM produces a `response`
+4. The result is fed back to the LLM, which then produces a `{"response": "..."}` summary
-5. Final response is returned to the frontend and saved to the database
+5. Final response is returned to the user / frontend and saved to the database

+**CLI** additionally makes a lightweight second LLM call after each function to generate a one-line natural-language summary, displayed beneath the formatted result.

 This pattern lets a small local model (3B parameters) reliably perform structured database operations from natural language.